Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Introduction

 \subsection{Contributions and organization of the paper}

 In the present article we address scenarios in linear regression where the design matrix is allowed to be random and the noise distribution is known up to a scale parameter.
 We consider the joint estimation of the unknown regression vector and the scale using the maximum likelihood approach.
-Under some smoothness we could provide the following theoretical contributions: \begin{enumerate}
+Under suitable smoothness assumptions, we provide the following theoretical contributions: \begin{enumerate}

 \item We prove existence of the MLE of the regression vector and the scale parameter.
 While this step is most often overlooked or taken for granted, we give here a detailed argument that warrants that the likelihood admits at least a feasible maximizer.